 Confidence is a huge factor in our career development.
-It promotes a healthy attitude towards our work and pushes us outside our comfort zone to seek new opportunities for learning and progression.
+It promotes a healthy attitude towards our work and pushes us outside of our comfort zone to seek new opportunities for learning and progression.

-Unfortunately, in Seek Australia’s recent study on career change it was revealed that many of us lack the confidence needed to progress in our careers.
+Unfortunately, Seek Australia’s recent study on career change revealed that many of us lack the confidence needed to progress in our careers.
 With 1 in 4, of the 51% of respondents who had said they’d like to make a career move in the future, admitting they were unlikely to do so for reasons such as a fear of the unknown and a lack of confidence in the skills and experience they possessed.

 Embrace risk and change:

 Firstly, you need to understand what you’re attitude is towards risk and change.
 There is risk and change involved in everything we do, your career progression is no exception to this.
 Whether it’s relocating interstate or overseas, moving companies or taking a promotion, you will be faced with choices that make you uncomfortable at some point in your career.
 To move forward, you need to learn to embrace these moments and step outside of your comfort zone.